 4. knitly Adjustable Treat Dispensing Dog Toy

-The knitly Adjustable Treat Dispensing Dog Toy is designed for extended play, with a bone-shaped design and adjustable treat openings.
-It's ideal for energetic dogs that benefit from both physical and mental stimulation, especially those prone to boredom or anxiety.
+The knitly Adjustable Treat Dispensing Dog Toy is designed for extended play, with adjustable treat openings and a bone-shaped roller that encourages chasing and sniffing.
+It’s best for medium dogs who need both exercise and mental challenges during solo play.

-- Infinitely adjustable openings: Accommodates a wide range of treat types and controls feeding speed.
+- Infinitely adjustable treat openings: Fits various treat types and slows feeding

 5. Starmark Treat Dispensing Bob-a-Lot Dog Toy